MRQ Cash Elevated Relative To Total Debt With EBITDA And FCF Elevated Relative To Total Liabilities

 Explanation

 Each observation reads a different surface: Total Cash Relative to Total Debt (MRQ) is most-recent-quarter total cash divided by most-recent-quarter total debt, self-mapped so a 1.0 ratio reaches the maximum.
-A high score means current cash on the balance sheet is at or above the current debt balance.
+A high score means current cash covers a high share of the current debt balance — the reading enters its upper portion at a ratio of 0.7, so it does not on its own mean cash equals or exceeds debt.
 The observation is a balance-sheet snapshot — it ignores the timing of debt service and the timing of cash flows.
 The legacy 'Cash Coverage Ratio' conventional name suggests a cash-flow-based service measure but the actual formula is a balance-sheet point-in-time ratio.
 EBITDA to Total Liabilities is annual EBITDA divided by total liabilities, self-mapped.
 A high score means EBITDA is large relative to the full liabilities stock for the most recent annual period.
 Free Cash Flow to Liabilities is annual free cash flow divided by total liabilities, self-mapped.
 A high score means FCF is large relative to the full liabilities stock for the most recent annual period.
 When all three align, the configuration is one balance-sheet snapshot alongside two single-year flow ratios — a co-occurrence observation, not a credit assessment or forecast of future service ability.

 Interpretation